DeFrame: Debiasing Large Language Models Against Framing Effects: Framing-Aware Debiasing Framework

 We propose \ours{}, a debiasing prompting framework that mitigates framing disparity and ensures fair responses.
 The key idea is to leverage alternative framings: the model considers an opposite framing, derives fairness-aware guidelines, and self-revises its initial answer to generate fair and robust responses across framing variations.

 This design is motivated by the dual-process theory~\citep{frankish2010dual, kahneman2011thinking, evans2013dual}, which conceptualizes human cognition in terms of two distinct modes of thinking: System 1 is fast and intuitive, but vulnerable to superficial cues such as framing or stereotypes, whereas System 2 is slower, reflective, and characterized by deliberate, analytical reasoning.
+Although LLMs do not necessarily implement these cognitive processes internally, this perspective offers a useful design intuition because LLMs are trained on human-generated text that reflects similar framing-sensitive patterns.
 Our framework introduces a System 2–like process into LLMs, complementing an initial intuitive response with structured self-revision that explicitly accounts for framing effects.
 The overall process of \ours{} consist of three stages, illustrated in Figure~\ref{fig:debiasing_process}, which are described in detail below:

 \textbf{(1) Framing Integration.} Given an input prompt, the model first generates an \textit{initial response} (System 1).
 Then, it detects the prompt's framing polarity and produces a \textit{rephrased prompt} in the opposite framing (e.g., positive $\leftrightarrow$ negative).